 In one case, Mike Rafi found a woman who worked as a leasing agent at an apartment complex.
-Mike found the former employee, told her about his client who had been shot 6 times, and asked her to testify about the complex, the owner, and prior crimes.
-The former employee agreed to testify, and in this photo, she is testifying about documents that may have been destroyed by the owner.
+Mike found the former employee, told her about his client who had been shot six times, and asked her to testify about the complex, the owner, and prior crimes.
+The former employee agreed to testify.
+In this photo, she is testifying about documents that may have been destroyed by the owner.
 The big stack of papers in the middle and the stack on the left together are the amount of internal documents about safety she said should have existed – the stack on the right is what the owner said he had.

-Mike spends a tremendous amount of time searching for and speaking with former victims and employees, and as a result, Mike’s clients get better results.
+Mike spends a tremendous amount of time searching for and speaking with former victims and employees.
+That’s why Mike’s clients get better results.

 Mike has a network of experts that he relies on and that juries trust.
-In crime victims cases, expert witnesses typically determine:
+In crime victim cases, expert witnesses typically determine:

-- If the land owner used reasonably security measures given the foreseeability of crime.
+- If the landowner used reasonable security measures given the foreseeability of crime.

 Experts rely on the information provided to them by the attorney, so Mike’s comprehensive investigations ensure experts get the information they need.